hlascelles/samudra/pages/pages-root-folder/index.md

   url: /explore/why-is-this-urgent
   image: plastic-pollution-beach-by-Jennifer-Lavers.jpg
   title: Why is this urgent?
   text: The World Bank estimated that 1.6 billion tonnes of CO2-equivalent greenhouse gas emissions (about 5 percent of global emissions) were generated from solid waste treatment and disposal in 2016.
-Diseases related to mismanaged waste result in 700,000 death each year.
+Diseases related to mismanaged waste result in 700,000 deaths each year.
 This is why changing waste management practices is an urgent matter.
   button: true
 callforaction:
   url: /about